IndexedDB: Caching your data on the client-side

 A few months ago I started saving data in the browser.
 It wasn't for performance reason, but for functional reasons.
 I used LocalStorage for saving data that needs to be available to the web app and the user at any point, even after simple refreshes.
-This worked perfectly for a long time, until the app grew larger and larger.
-At this point I had 5 to 10 XHR requests per view.
-This was easily achieveable in the beginning when it was 2 or 3.
+This worked perfectly for a long time until the app grew larger and larger.
+At this point, I had 5 to 10 XHR requests per view.
+This was easily achievable in the beginning when it was 2 or 3.
 Most pages used the same data, the same non-changing data.
 This is when I started thinking about caching all of this data, making the experience for the user better, because the app would load faster.
-Not only the users are benefitting though, the server also gets less requests, causing it to perform better for concurrent users.
+Not only the users are benefitting though, but the server also gets fewer requests, causing it to perform better for concurrent users.

 Why no localStorage?

-So why was localStorage not good any more?
-Well there are two simple reasons for this.
+So why was localStorage not good anymore?
+Well, there are two simple reasons for this.
 First of all, the limited storage space.
 LocalStorage data can only be saved as a string.
 The string lengths can only be so long before errors will start to occur.
-IndexedDB on the other hand saves data as actual objects.
-This way data can instantly be used in the applicaion.
-Besides saving data as objects instead of string, IndexedDB is asynchronous.
+IndexedDB, on the other hand, saves data as actual objects.
+This way data can instantly be used in the application.
+Besides saving data as objects instead of a string, IndexedDB is asynchronous.
 This is important because it doesn't block the DOM.
 Not blocking the DOM is important when larger tasks are being processed and you don't want to confuse the user with a non-responsive application.
 LocalStorage and SessionStorage are both synchronous and do block the DOM, but they're not supposed to be used for larger tasks.
 IndexedDB is better for this task.

 Why would you cache the data on the client?